-FAM’s Executive Vice President of Corporate Finance is responsible for ensuring that FIE’s tax risks are identified, quantified and, if necessary, escalated to senior management.
+FAM’s Executive Vice President of Finance and Corporate Services is responsible for ensuring that FIE’s tax risks are identified, quantified and, if necessary, escalated to senior management.
 The Tax Team is responsible for day-to-day management of tax operations and identifying areas of risk.

 To ensure FIE’s tax compliance requirements are met and FIE’s reputation is upheld, the Tax Team has various trackers in place to ensure compliance tasks, including filing tax returns and making tax payments, are completed on a timely basis.
 Where necessary, the Tax Team uses external advisors to assist them with tax filings.
 Internally, there is a rigorous three-tier review process to ensure that tax filings are made accurately.
 The Tax Team receives regular updates on relevant issues through external tax providers, which are internally reviewed along with the business fact pattern to determine if changes in tax legislation apply to FIE.
 This keeps the Tax Team up to date with changes in tax legislation and allows for implementation of new policies or procedures to comply with legislation where needed.

 The Tax Team also educates various departments within FIE on relevant tax issues so management can make better business decisions and pro-actively include the Tax Team in decision making on all business changes.